Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup

-In twelve-tone equal temperament the octave is divided into $12$ notes and the notes of the sacle are tuned so that the frequencies of consecutive notes differ by a factor of $\sqrt[12]{2}$.
-See Figure~\ref{f:teclat}.
-This makes the interval between consecutive notes to be kept constant and so, it enables modulation.
-Indeed, the interval between notes with frequencies $f_1$ and $f_2$ can be computed, in terms of semitones, as $\log_{12}(f_1/f_2)$.
-If another number, say $n$, of equal divisions of the octave is used, then the frequencies of consecutive notes differ by a factor of $\sqrt[n]{2}$.
-In this case the interval between notes with frequencies $f_1$ and $f_2$ can be computed as $\log_{n}(f_1/f_2)$, which is $\frac{1}{\log_{12}(n)}\log_{12}(f_1/f_2)$.
+In twelve-tone equal temperament the octave is divided into $12$ equal semitones and the scale is tuned so that the ratio of the frequencies of consecutive semitones is $\sqrt[12]{2}$.
+Thus, the ratio of the frequencies corresponding to a tone (i.e. two semitones) is $(\sqrt[12]{2})^2$, the ratio of frequencies corresponding to a minor third (a tone plus a semitone) is $(\sqrt[12]{2})^3$, and so on.
+In particular, the ratio of the frequencies corresponding to an octave is $(\sqrt[12]{2})^{12}=2$.
+Conversely, the number of semitones between notes of frequencies $f_1$ and $f_2$ is $\log_{\sqrt[12]{2}}(f_1/f_2)=12\log_2(f_1/f_2)$.
+If another number, say $n$, of equal divisions of the octave is used, then the frequencies of consecutive notes differ by a factor of $\sqrt[n]{2}$, so that the number of $n$-th divisions between notes with frequencies $f_1$ and $f_2$ is $n\log_{2}(f_1/f_2)$.